gprakhar6/mcc/README.md

 16. You can decalre double variable also now
 17. matrix declaration can be in one line itself
 18. You can now have C blocks inside matrix blocks with `; `; quotes. so you can do now
+19. You can now assign matrix to scalar.
+So %p = 1.0, will assign all diagnals to 1 and p = 1.0 will assign all p to 1.0

 ```c
 @matrix {
 `;